gmmbdconrad/Workflow-Sync-Demo/README.md

 This is a WordPress repository configured to run on the [Pantheon platform](https://pantheon.io).

+Testing that readme edit will appear in both repositories automatically.

 Pantheon is website platform optimized and configured to run high performance sites with an amazing developer workflow.
 There is built-in support for features such as Varnish, Redis, Apache Solr, New Relic, Nginx, PHP-FPM, MySQL, PhantomJS and more.

 ## Getting Started